Set in a majestic landscape and packed with culture and history, the splendor and vitality of Tromsø often surprise many visitors.

-Tromsø is situated almost 400km north of the Arctic Circle, but its climate is pleasantly moderated by the Gulf Stream.
+Tromsø is situated almost 250 miles north of the Arctic Circle, but its climate is pleasantly moderated by the Gulf Stream.
 The long winter darkness, with loads of snow and skies lit up by the northern lights, is perfect for winter activities like dogsledding and skiing.
 While the midnight sun and endless summer nights are excellent for hiking or kayaking.

 If you are planning to stay a bit in Tromsø, we recommend our pre- and post-program to Sommarøy Island for a nature experience out of the ordinary.
 Or if you want some more action, how about an overnight stay in a Sami Lavvo with reindeer sledding?